 As a consumer you can change service providers but retain your landline phone number, to take advantage of the best deals available.

-Number portability does not allow you to keep your fixed landline number if you move outside your local calling area.
+Number portability does not allow you to keep your fixed landline number if you move outside your regional calling area.
 For example, if you move from Wellington (area code 04) to Christchurch (area code 03) it is not possible to port your Wellington number.
 You will be assigned a new number.

 Did you know?